AdilHannaoui/RNA-seq-Analysis/README.md

 </p>

 <p align="justify">
-The volcano plots confirm that mutations in the phosphorylatable residues of Rpb4 induce statistically significant changes in gene expression compared to the wild type.
-The phospho-null strain (S/T-A) displays a larger number of differentially expressed genes, with a more pronounced range of regulatory changes, suggesting a deeper deregulation of the transcriptome.
-In contrast, the phosphomimetic strain (S/T-D) shows a more conserved profile, consistent with a partial preservation of Rpb4’s regulatory function.
-These results reinforce the idea that Rpb4 phosphorylation is necessary to maintain proper control of gene expression, although they do not yet allow the identification of which cellular processes are affected without further functional analysis.
+The volcano plots, generated using the same criteria (padj < 0.05 and |log2FC| ≥ 1), confirm that both mutations induce statistically significant transcriptomic changes relative to WT.
+The phospho‑null mutant (S/T‑A) shows a clearly higher number of differentially expressed genes and a wider range of log2FC values, indicating deeper deregulation.
+The phosphomimetic mutant (S/T‑D) maintains a more conserved profile, consistent with partial retention of Rpb4’s regulatory function.
+These results reinforce the notion that Rpb4 phosphorylation is required to maintain proper control of gene expression.
 </p>

 ### Heatmap